iluwatar/java-design-patterns/template-method/README.md

 In plain words

-> Template Method pattern outlines the general steps in the parent class and lets the concrete child implementations define the details.
+> The Java Template Method pattern outlines the core steps in the parent class, allowing child classes to tailor detailed implementations, enhancing code reusability and design flexibility in Java programming.

 Wikipedia says